open-telemetry/sig-end-user/architecture/blueprint-template.md

 - Common Challenges: The challenges to solve that, once solved, will generate the largest value for a particular organization.
     This is referred to as the “Diagnosis” in Rumelt’s framework.
 - General Guidelines: The pattern that, if implemented, would solve the Common Challenges identified in the previous block.
-    Guidelines MUST NOT be included if they don’t apply to at least one of the documented challenge.
+    Guidelines MUST NOT be included if they don’t apply to at least one of the documented challenges.
     This is referred to as “Guiding Policy” in Rumelt’s framework.
 - Implementation: The list of actions to implement the General Guidelines, highlighting a plan that takes into consideration interdependencies between these actions (i.e. coherently).
     This is referred to as “Coherent Actions” in Rumelt’s framework.